flsilves/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image7]
 ![alt text][image8]

-If there's previous detections the area around the last lane-lines are used to search for the lane-line's pixels.
+If there's previous detections the area around the last lines are used to search for the pixels.

 ### Curvature and position

-`measure_curvature_real()` is used to calculate the curvature of each lane-line, based on the calculated polynomials
+`measure_curvature_real()` is used to calculate the curvature of each lane-line, based on the calculated polynomials.

-`ego_distance_from_center()` calculates the distance from the center of the image to the center of the lane (at the very bottom of the image)
+`ego_distance_from_center()` calculates the distance from the center of the image to the center of the lane (at the very bottom of the image).

 The polynomials are adjusted to meters from pixels based on the ratios provided in the course.